youradds/hestiacp-autoconfig-email-discovery/README.md

 6) Adds in the CNAME records for **autodiscover** and **autoconfig**
 7) Adds the 2 new subdomains as aliases via `v-add-web-domain-alias`
 8) Runs `v-add-web-domain-ssl-force` and then `v-schedule-letsencrypt-domain` to do the magic and update the SSL records
+9) Restart nginx just to make sure the SSL certificates are updated

+Thats pretty much it!
+I'm sure there are improvements that can be made, but I wanted to put this out there so others can hopefully make use.
+I would love if it were possible to have a single .xml and .json file in one location and dynamically change the domain name (i.e the `<hostname>mail.DOMAINNAME.COM</hostname>` part), but I wouldn't figure out a way to do that.